 Special Programs Department

-The Student Programs department contributes to the mission and vision of Caledonia Community Schools by providing a continuum of supports to students, including those eligible under the Individuals with Disabilities in Education Act (IDEA), Section 504 of the Rehabilitation Act, and the McKenny-Vento Homeless Assistance Act.
-Student services staff in collaboration with district staff system-wide social, behavioral, and academic improvements, and to connect families with community-based resources.
+The Student Programs department supports the mission and vision of Caledonia Community Schools by delivering a continuum of services to students, including those eligible under the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act, and the McKinney-Vento Homeless Assistance Act.
+In collaboration with staff across the district, student services personnel work to promote social, behavioral, and academic growth, while also connecting families with community-based resources.

 Student Services Core Values